Password Protected Page Not Working when page set to page_for_posts

 I'm assigning this ticket to Scott in case he's aware of a way to password-protected the post archive.
 My guess is that there is not, and the only option is to make the entire site non-public (Site Visibility at /wp-admin/options-reading.php)

-#2 Updated by Laurie Hurson 2 months ago
+#2 Updated by Laurie Hurson almost 3 years ago

 Thanks for this explanation Boone.